-MREA’s membership elected four new directors and re-elected 2 directors to the 2022 MREA Board of Directors.
+MREA’s membership elected six new directors and re-elected 2 directors to the 2022 MREA Board of Directors.
 The new Board members will join their first MREA Board of Directors meeting February 8-9 in Willmar.
 See the full Board of Directors.

 Jeffrey Lund, Marshall County Central